Contents

 eos(model::EoSModel, V, T, z=SA[1.0])

-Returns the total Helmholtz free energy.
+Returns the total Helmholtz energy.

 Inputs: